William Stacy: Cherry Valley massacre, and prisoner of war

 It became known as the Cherry Valley massacre and was noted as one of the most horrific frontier massacres of the Revolution.
 Three months later, in his journal entry for February 12, 1779, McKendry describes receiving a report from an Indian of William Stacy in captivity; Stacy was apparently concerned to reassure his fellow soldiers: "the last he knew of Col. Stacy he was well and in good spirits, and told him not to mind it for it was only the fortune of war."

-Several accounts indicate that during the Cherry Valley massacre or thereafter, Colonel Stacy was stripped naked and tied to a stake, and was about to be tortured and killed, as was the ritual for enemy warriors, but was spared by Joseph Brant.
-William Stacy was a Freemason; Joseph Brant was an educated American Indian, and had also become a Freemason.
+Several accounts indicate that during the Cherry Valley massacre or thereafter, Stacy was stripped naked and tied to a stake, and was about to be tortured and killed, as was the ritual for enemy warriors, but was spared by Joseph Brant.
+William Stacy was a Freemason; Joseph Brant was also a Freemason.
 It is reported that Stacy made an appeal as one Freemason to another, thus saving his life.
 Colonel Stacy was subsequently taken to Fort Niagara, the Loyalist base in New York and held prisoner under Colonel Butler during the summer of 1779.
-At Fort Niagara, Molly Brant, the sister of Joseph Brant, was hostile toward Stacy, and wanted Colonel Butler to return custody of Stacy to the Indians.
-She proclaimed dreams of she and the Indians using Stacy's head in an Indian football game.
-Colonel Butler placated Molly Brant with rum and protected his prisoner.
-Subsequently, from late-1779 through mid-1782, Colonel Stacy was held prisoner at Fort Chambly near Montreal.
+At Fort Niagara, Molly Brant, the sister of Joseph Brant, was hostile toward Stacy, and wanted Butler to return custody of Stacy to the Iroquois.
+She proclaimed dreams of she and the other Iroquois using Stacy's head in an Iroquois football game.
+Butler placated Molly Brant with rum and protected his prisoner.
+Subsequently, from late-1779 through mid-1782, Stacy was held prisoner at Fort Chambly near Montreal.